Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-AbstractEventAtpStructureElementRTEEventDataSendCompletedEventDataReceivedEventDataReceiveErrorEventAutosarDataPrototypeVariableDataPrototypeAtpStructureElementIdentifiableVariableAccess+ scope  :VariableAccessScopeEnum [0..1]DataWriteCompletedEvent+eventSource1+eventSource1«instanceRef»+data0..1«instanceRef»+data0..1Software Component Template
+AbstractEventAtpStructureElementRTEEventDataSendCompletedEventDataReceivedEventDataReceiveErrorEventAutosarDataPrototypeVariableDataPrototypeAtpStructureElementIdentifiableVariableAccess+ scope  :VariableAccessScopeEnum [0..1]DataWriteCompletedEvent+eventSource1+eventSource1«instanceRef»+data0..1«instanceRef»+data0..1
-AUTOSAR Release 4.2.2

 Figure 7.9: RTEEvents used in the context of client/server communication

-AbstractEventAtpStructureElementRTEEventAsynchronousServerCallReturnsEventOperationInvokedEventAtpStructureElementIdentifiableClientServerOperationAtpStructureElementIdentifiableAsynchronousServerCallResultPoint+eventSource1«instanceRef»+operationSoftware Component Template
+AbstractEventAtpStructureElementRTEEventAsynchronousServerCallReturnsEventOperationInvokedEventAtpStructureElementIdentifiableClientServerOperationAtpStructureElementIdentifiableAsynchronousServerCallResultPoint+eventSource1«instanceRef»+operation
-AUTOSAR Release 4.2.2

 Figure 7.10: RTEEvents used in the context of mode communication